Intrahepatic Cholestasis of Pregnancy (ICP)

 We do not yet know what causes the restriction of the flow of bile from the liver in ICP.
-Evidence suggests that it is caused by a combination of hormonal, genetic and environmental factors such as:
+Evidence suggests that it is caused by a combination of hormonal, genetic and environmental factors.

 - ICP has been triggered in women taking high-dose oral contraceptives (which contain forms of oestrogen and progesterone) and also in women being treated with progesterone.

 ICP also has a genetic cause.
 This means it has been linked to genetic changes making some women more susceptible to the disease and can explain cases where ICP occurs within families and also why it